vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/051/12_A_smA.md

 title = "12"

 +++
 Another verse with tricky constructions.
 In the first pāda the loc. vṛṣapā́ṇesu goes misleadingly easily into English (“you mount the chariot to…” like “the bus to town”).
 Despite my tr.
 I think it more likely that vṛṣapā́ṇesu is functionally a loc. absolute of the type “when bullish drinks (are available)” à “on the occasion of bullish drinks / when there are bullish drinks.”
 In pāda b most tr.
-(Gr, Geldner, Renou, Witzel Gotō) take prábhṛtā as representing -āḥ out of sandhi - following the Pp., hence a nom. pl. m. past participle - but as Oldenberg points out, this is very disruptive to the syntax.
+(Grassmann, Geldner, Renou, Witzel Gotō) take prábhṛtā as representing -āḥ out of sandhi - following the Pp., hence a nom. pl. m. past participle - but as Oldenberg points out, this is very disruptive to the syntax.
 Better, with Oldenberg, to interpret it as a loc. sg. to the

 -i-stem prábhṛti- ‘presentation’, a possibility suggested by Pischel (see Oldenberg) and mentioned by Geldner in his n.